Reviewed annually. Next review September 2019 (or as required by Statutory Guidance)

 We will not allow images of pupils to be used on school websites, publicity, or press releases, without express permission from the parents, and if we do obtain such permission, we will not identify individual children by name.

 The school cannot however be held accountable for photographs or video footage taken by parents or members of the public at school functions.

 As schools increasingly work online it is essential that children are safeguarded from potentially harmful and inappropriate online material.
 As such the governing body should ensure that appropriate filters and appropriate monitoring systems are in place.
-Whilst it is essentail that appropraite filters and monitoring systems are in place we must be careful that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safegaurding. we will promote the benefits of modern technology to aid learning but we are also aware of the dangers that can be encountered by pupils when accessing the internet or using technology.
+Whilst it is essential that appropriate filters and monitoring systems are in place we must be careful that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+We will promote the benefits of modern technology to aid learning but we are also aware of the dangers that can be encountered by pupils when accessing the internet or using technology.
+We recognise that some children have unlimited and unrestricted access to the internet via 3G and 4G.
+At present we do not allow children to have mobile phones at school.
 All staff children and visitors to the school must adhere to the E-Safety policy.